A Smooth Approximation Framework for Weakly Convex Optimization: Numerical experiments

 We compare the following deterministic algorithms: \begin{itemize}[leftmargin=15pt] \item \textit{Deterministic subgradient method} (\gm). $\xbf^{k + 1} = \xbf^k - \alpha_k f' (\xbf^k)$. \item \textit{Deterministic gradient descent on smoothed function} ({\sspg} with no randomness, \Cref{alg:Smoothed-spg}). \item \textit{Inexact proximal point with deterministic Nesterov acceleration} ({\proxaccvr} with no randomess, \Cref{alg:Smoothed-ipp}). \end{itemize}

 \Cref{fig-deterministic} illustrates the performance of different algorithms on the tested problems.
 As our theory suggests, we often observe that {\proxaccvr} outperforms {\gm} when the smoothing parameters are appropriately configured.
-In addition, even if {\sspg} does not yield improved complexity, its practical performance in terms of function value decrease is often more stable. \paragraph{Range of optimal stepsize for different smoothing approaches} Our theory suggests that Moreau envelope smoothing has a different range of stepsizes from Nesterov smoothing.
-Our second experiment investigates this behavior. \Cref{fig-det-robust} illustrates that Moreau envelope smoothing typically admits larger stepsizes than Nesterov smoothing.
-This observation aligns with our theoretical findings.
+In addition, even if {\sspg} does not yield improved complexity, its practical performance in terms of function value decrease is often more stable. \paragraph{Range of Optimal Stepsizes for Different Smoothing Approaches.} Our theory predicts that Moreau envelope smoothing admits a different range of admissible stepsizes than Nesterov smoothing.
+To examine this behavior empirically, our second experiment studies the sensitivity of each method to the choice of stepsize. \Cref{fig-det-robust} reports the number of iterations required to achieve convergence under various stepsize configurations.
+As the figure illustrates, the admissible stepsizes for Moreau envelope smoothing are larger than for Nesterov smoothing, which is consistent with our theoretical findings.